vin-blanc-le-guide-la-cave-éclairée

 The white wine guide

-Today synonymous with freshness and of purity , THE white wine was born several millennia ago.
-However, its great diversity can sometimes be complex to understand for the neophyte
+Today synonymous with freshness and purity, white wine was born several millennia ago.
+However, its great diversity can sometimes be complex to grasp for the novice

-In order to enlighten you as best as possible on the subject, you will find so in this article all the keys to better understand the world of white wine .
-From its origins to its manufacturing method, including its main styles, this one will no longer hold any secrets for you after reading this!
+To provide you with the best possible insight on the subject, you will therefore find in this article all the keys to better understand the world of white wine.
+From its origins to its production methods and main styles, it will hold no more secrets for you after reading this!

-According to the archaeological traces that we have, the first wines produced by man would have been made more than 8,000 years ago in the Caucasus (Georgia, Armenia, Azerbaijan etc.).
-If excavations have still not revealed what type of wine it was, it would be logical to think that This one was white, given its greater ease of production in comparison to red wine .
+According to the archaeological evidence available to us, the first wines produced by humans were made over 8,000 years ago in the Caucasus (Georgia, Armenia, Azerbaijan, etc.).
+If the excavations have still not made it possible to reveal what type of wine it was, it would be logical to think that it was white, given its greater ease of production compared to red wine.

-In fact, whether the grapes have red or white skin, these latter generally contain a white juice .
-Therefore, if their berries are directly pressed (without maceration), this will allow the production of a white wine, regardless of the color of the grape skin!
+Indeed, whether the grapes have red or white skins, these generally contain white juice.
+Therefore, if their berries are directly pressed (without maceration), this will allow the production of a white wine, regardless of the skin color of the grape!

-Although we are not certain of the color of the first wines produced by man, the The presence of white wine is nevertheless well established ancient egypt , already more than 3000 years before our era .
-Its consumption is also attested in Ancient Greece (1500 BC to 323 BC) as well as in the romans (27 BC to 476).
+While we are not certain of the color of the first wines produced by humans, the presence of white wine is nevertheless well established as early as Ancient Egypt, that is, already more than 3000 years before our era.
+Its consumption is also attested in Ancient Greece (1500 BC to 323 BC.JC) as well as among the Romans (27 BC until 476).

-In France, following the collapse of the Roman Empire, these are the monks Who take back abandoned vineyards .
-The religious then made wine for the needs of their abbeys.
-At the time, wine drunk for mass can be indifferently red or white but from the 13th century, only white wine is used in order to preserve the purity of the altar cloth as well as the liturgical linens.
+In France, following the collapse of the Roman Empire, it was the monks who took over the abandoned vineyards.
+The religious then produced wine for the needs of their abbeys.
+At the time, the wine used for mass could be either red or white, but from the 13th century onwards, only white wine was used in order to preserve the purity of the altar cloth as well as the liturgical linens.

-With the progressive Christianization of the country, needs increased.
-From the 9th century , the lords also invest in the vineyard in order to have their own production as well as to to show their belonging to a certain social elite.
+With the progressive Christianization of the country, the needs increased.
+From the 9th century onwards, the lords also invested in the vineyard in order to have their own production as well as to demonstrate their belonging to a certain social elite.

 As the Middle Ages progressed, wine consumption became more widespread.
-It was then drunk in large quantities by the common people (up to 3L per day on average, including women and children!).
-Throughout this medieval period, the wine consumed was mainly white. , red not yet existing properly speaking ( see our article on red wine ).
-In fact, it was only from the 13th century that the latter will begin to gain notoriety for eventually supplanting white wine in volume in the 17th century.
+It was then consumed in large quantities by common people (up to 3L per day on average, including women and children!).
+Throughout this medieval period, the wine consumed was mainly white, as red wine did not yet truly exist (see our article on red wine).
+In fact, it was only from the 13th century onwards that the latter began to gain popularity and eventually surpassed white wine in volume in the 17th century.

-Since that time, and still today, red is remained in the majority .
-In fact, in France, the average wine production is around 46% red wines, 34% rosé wines and 20% white wines .
-However, it should be noted that in recent years, red wine has been losing its appeal, with consumers looking for more lightness and freshness.
+Since that time, and still today, red wine has remained the majority.
+Indeed, in France, the average wine production is about 46% red wines, 34% rosé wines, and 20% white wines.
+Nevertheless, it should be noted that in recent years, red wine has lost some of its appeal, as consumers are seeking more lightness and freshness.

-Now that the history of white wine is clearer for you, Let's now tackle its manufacture !
-In order to better understand how this is done, let's discover together the key stages of its production.
+Now that the history of white wine is clearer for you, let's now tackle its production !
+To better understand how it is made, let's discover together the key steps of its production.

-The harvest is the first step for the production of any wine.
-It is simply a matter of harvest the grapes when they are ripe .
+The harvest is the first step in making any wine.
+It simply consists of picking the grapes when they reach maturity.
 This operation can be done manually or mechanically.

-For higher quality wines, the grapes are sorted on the table to eliminate underripe or rotten berries.
+For premium quality wines, the grapes are sorted on a table to remove berries that are not ripe enough or are rotten.

 tri-raisin-blanc

-Sorting white grapes on the table after the arrival of the harvest
+Sorting of white grapes on a table after the harvest arrives

-This step consists of separate the grapes from their stalks , woody and plant structure forming the skeleton of the cluster.
+This step consists of separating the grapes from their stem, a woody and vegetal structure forming the skeleton of the bunch.

-If this operation is optional, it is very generally practiced because the roundup contains many non-noble vegetable tannins.
+While this operation is optional, it is very commonly practiced because the stem contains many less refined vegetal tannins.

-The grape berries are then burst in order to extract the juice : it is the treading.
+The grape berries are then burst in order to extract the juice: this is the crushing process.

 This step is also optional.
-Indeed, Some winemakers decide to press the grapes directly without crushing them. in order to collect the juice, which in particular helps to limit the risks of oxidation as well as producing purer and more delicate wines.
+In fact, some winemakers choose to press the grapes directly without crushing them in order to collect the juice, which notably helps to limit the risk of oxidation as well as to produce purer and more delicate wines.

 Maceration

 Unlike red wine, maceration is also an optional step for white wine.
-In fact, in most cases, this is not done for a white wine in order to preserve the pale color of the juice.
-Furthermore, when this is done, it does not last then no more than a few hours .
+In fact, in most cases, this step is not carried out for white wine in order to preserve the pale color of the juice.
+Moreover, when this is done, it then lasts no more than a few hours.
+Indeed, a short maceration can be beneficial for certain aromatic grape varieties such as Sauvignon or Muscat, allowing the future wine to gain aromatic intensity as well as to develop a certain body.
+Once again, this is a choice specific to the winemaker, depending on the type of wine they wish to produce.

 Pressing

-Pressing is the step of mechanically press the grapes in order to collect all the juice .
-For white wine, this phase often occurs directly after destemming, crushing and maceration was more rarely practiced.
+Pressing is the stage consisting of mechanically pressing the grapes in order to extract all the juice.
+For white wine, this phase often takes place directly after destemming, while the steps of crushing and maceration were more rarely practiced.

-It is a decisive moment as well as a delicate operation for the winemaker.
-In fact, the press must be skillfully measured.
-If necessary, Some solid parts (skins, seeds, stalks) could bring less than noble aromas to the future wine.
+This is a decisive moment as well as a delicate operation for the winemaker.
+Indeed, the pressing must be skillfully measured.
+If not, certain solid parts (skins, seeds, stems) could bring less noble aromas to the future wine.

 pressurage-vin-blanc